 AASB15(105), AASB15(BC320),(BC321) 10.
 Similarly, AASB 15 Revenue from Contracts with Customers requires the presentation of any unconditional rights to consideration as a receivable separately from contract assets.
-VALUE ACCOUNTS Holdings Limited has therefore presented its contract assets and contract liabilities as separate line items in the balance sheet.
-However, contract assets, contract liabilities and receivables do not have to be referred to as such and do not need to be presented separately in the balance sheet, as long as the entity provides sufficient information so users of financial statements can distinguish them from other items.
+VALUE ACCOUNTS Holdings Limited has therefore presented its contract assets and contract liabilities as separate line items in the statement of financial position.
+However, contract assets, contract liabilities and receivables do not have to be referred to as such and do not need to be presented separately in the statement of financial position, as long as the entity provides sufficient information so users of financial statements can distinguish them from other items.